Eating a variety of foods from the 4 main food groups in the recommended serving sizes makes sure you get the nutrients you need to stay healthy.

 What is the recommended serving size for each food group?

-The Eating and activity guidelines for New Zealand adults from the Ministry of Health recommends different serving sizes for each food group so you get all the nutrients you need.
+The Eating and activity guidelines for NZ adults from the Ministry of Health recommends different serving sizes for each food group so you get all the nutrients you need.
 The recommended serving size for each food group varies for different age groups, genders and whether you are pregnant or breastfeeding.

 The table below shows the current recommended serving size per day for each food group for most adults: